pacstall/pacstall-programs/README.md

 └── srclist
 ```

-You can then use `pacstall -A` command to add a repository to your `pacstallrepo` list.
+You can then use the `pacstall -A` command to add a repository to your `pacstallrepo` list.
 Consult the manpage (run `man pacstall 8`) for more info.

 ## How to setup the environment for pacscript development